A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 For lighter and lower vehicles, racks (called VRA) are also available to allow them to be stacked vertically for transport, maximising volume efficiency for larger civilian cargo aircraft.

-These civilian examples shown above might no possible to replicate in a military context, different rules and regulations would apply, but it shows the potential for maximising scarce aircraft volume by staying within certain limiting dimensions and utilising systems already available.
+These civilian examples shown above might not be possible to replicate in a military context, different rules and regulations would apply, but they show the potential for maximising scarce aircraft volume by staying within certain limiting dimensions and utilising systems already available.

 Each ATAX module supports a 4-tonne load and up to four modules can be combined for a maximum weight of 16 tonnes